Hexachloroethane

+History

+Hexachloroethane was discovered along with carbon tetrachloride by Michael Faraday in 1820.
+Faraday obtained it by chlorinating ethylene.
+He named it "perchloride of carbon".
+Faustino Malaguti obtained hexachloroethane by exposing a mixture of tetrachloroethylene and chlorine to sunlight.
+He termed it "chloride of chlorethose" as it was produced by the chlorination of tetrachloroethylene (then known as "chlorethose").

 Manufacture

-Chlorination of tetrachloroethylene at 100–140 °C with the presence of ferric chloride is the most commonly used commercial production method, however several other methods exist.
+Chlorination of tetrachloroethylene at 100–140 °C with the presence of iron(III) chloride is the most commonly used commercial production method, however several other methods exist.
 A high purity form can be produced in a small scale by reacting chlorine together with barium carbide.
 In September 1997, it was reported as no longer being produced in the United States for commercial distribution, but was produced as a by-product of industrial chlorination process.

 Applications

 Hexachloroethane has been used in the formulation of extreme pressure lubricants.
-It has also been used as a chain transfer agent in the emulsion polymerization of propylene tetrafluoroethylene copolymer.
-Hexachloroethane has been used as an anthelmintic in veterinary medicine, a rubber accelerator, a component of fungicidal and insecticidal formulations as well as a moth repellant and a plasticizer for cellulose esters.
+It has also been used as a chain transfer agent in the emulsion polymerization of propylene–tetrafluoroethylene copolymer.
+Hexachloroethane has been used as an anthelmintic in veterinary medicine (under the tradename Avlothane), a rubber accelerator, a component of fungicidal and insecticidal formulations as well as a moth repellant and a plasticizer for cellulose esters.

 Hexachloroethane has been used in the manufacture of degassing pellets to remove hydrogen gas bubbles from molten aluminum in aluminum foundries.
 This use, as well as similar uses in magnesium, is being phased out in the European Union.